jido/Arcadam/Quirks.md

 For the next indented block to be a paragraph, it must match the indent of the first line.

 ```
    A code block
-this is not part of the code block
+no-indent text is not part of the code block
 ```

 Unlike AsciiDoctor, all the lines of the code block must be indented.
 The second line above is a normal paragraph.